wAndrewx/pomodomo-api/README.md

 ## Features
   * Endpoints with Unit/Integration testing
       * User registration using unique username and password
       * User login (including session maintenance)
+  * Test route for E2E testing
+      * Seeding data to local database

 ## Tech/framework used
 #### Built with: